Scheme drawing showing the new access route from the Swan Close Road and Hightown Road junction, through Tramway Road via a new compact roundabout.

 The work involves:

-- adding a dedicated passenger drop-off/collection layby accessed from Tramway Road to the south of the proposed roundabout and new bus stops along Tramway Road and at the station forecourt
+- Adding a dedicated passenger drop-off/collection layby accessed from Tramway Road to the south of the proposed roundabout.

 Why we are investing here

 Cherwell Street is a key part of the main north-south route through Banbury.
-Increased growth in the town will add significant pressure to this corridor and there is a need to balance the travel needs of vehicles, pedestrians, and buses.
+Increased growth in the town will add significant pressure to this route and there is a need to balance the growing travel needs of vehicle drivers, pedestrians, cyclists, and bus passengers.

 What you can expect